MicrosoftDocs/fabric-docs/docs/governance/governance-compliance-overview.md

 For more information, see [Discover data items in the OneLake data hub](../get-started/onelake-data-hub.md).

- DONE: Guidance: Carefully defining and setting up domains is essential.
-This helps set the context for teams and makes for better definition of boundaries and ownership.
+ **Guidance**: Carefully defining and setting up domains is essential for creating an efficient experience in the data hub.
+Carefully defined domains help set the context for teams and makes for better definition of boundaries and ownership.
 Mapping workspaces to domains is key to helping implement this in Fabric.

 ### Endorsement

-Mine
 Endorsement is a way to make trustworthy, quality data more discoverable.
 Organizations often have large numbers of Microsoft Fabric items - data, processes and content -  available for sharing and reuse by their Fabric users.
 Endorsement helps users identify and find the trustworthy high-quality items they need.
 With endorsement, item owners can promote their quality items, and organizations can certify items that meet their quality standards.
 Endorsed items are then clearly labeled, both in Fabric and in other places where users look for Fabric items.
 Endorsed items are also given priority in some searches, and you can sort for endorsed items for in some lists.
-In the Microsoft Purview hub, admins can get insights about their organization's endorsed items in order to better drive users to quality content.
+In the [Microsoft Purview hub](./use-microsoft-purview-hub.md), admins can get insights about their organization's endorsed items in order to better drive users to quality content.

+For more information, see [Endorsement](./endorsement-overview.md).

-DONE: Guidance: Certification enablement should be delegated to domain admins, and the domain admins should authorize data owners and producers to be able to certify the items they create.
+**Guidance**: Certification enablement should be delegated to domain admins, and the domain admins should authorize data owners and producers to be able to certify the items they create.
 The data owners and producers should then always certify their items which have been tested and are ready for use by other teams.
 This helps separate low-quality, non-trusted items from trusted, ready-to-use assets.
 It also makes these trusted assets easier to find.
 In addition, data consumers should be educated about how to find trusted assets, and encouraged to use only certified items in their reports and other downstream processing.

 ### Data lineage and impact analysis

 In modern business intelligence projects, understanding the flow of data from a data source to its destination is a complex task.
 Questions like "What happens if I change this data?" or "Why isn't this report up to date?" can be hard to answer.
 They might require a team of experts or deep investigation to understand.
 Lineage helps users understand the flow of data by providing a visualization that shows the relations between all the items in a workspace.
 For each item in the lineage view, you can display an impact analysis that shows what downstream items would be affected if you made changes to the item.

+For more information, see [Lineage](./lineage.md) and [Impact analysis](./impact-analysis.md).

-DONE: Guidance: We recommend using proper and consistent naming conventions for items.
+**Guidance**: We recommend using proper and consistent naming conventions for items.
 This can help while looking at lineage information.

 ### Purview for governance across the org

-His

 Microsoft Purview offers solutions for protecting and governing data across an organization's entire data estate.
-An integration between Purview and Fabric makes it possible to use some of Purviews capabilities to govern and monitor your Fabric data in the context of your org's entire data estates.
+The integration between Purview and Fabric makes it possible to use some of Purview's capabilities to govern and monitor your Fabric data in the context of your organizations's entire data estates.

-The data governance capabilities which are offered on Fabric using purview described in the following sections.
+The data governance capabilities offered on Fabric via Purview's [live view](/purview/live-view) (preview) are described in the following sections.

-From the live instance.

 #### Data curation

 Data curation in your organization involves gathering metadata information, lineage information, and others from all sources that your organization uses.
-This could be n-premise, third-party clouds, third-party products and services, or CRM systems to name a few.
-This extraction process is also referred to as scanning in purview.
-All information is retrieved using inbuilt scanners in purview which scan your organization’s data estate to collect this information.
-In purview this is executed by data map.
+These could be on-premises, third-party clouds, third-party products and services, or CRM systems to name a few.
+This extraction process is also referred to as scanning in Purview.
+All information is retrieved using built-in scanners in Purview which scan your organization’s data estate to collect this information.
+In Purview this is executed by Data Map.

 #### Data Map

-Purview has a scanning engine which can scan and fetch metadata from disparate sources and populate purview’s data map.
-Purview exposes Via atlas APIs so that it can be consumed by external services or ISVs.
-Data Map also interacts with Fabric and gets its metadata populated internally so that business users can search, find and use these data products to build their insights on.
+Purview has a scanning engine which can scan and fetch metadata from disparate sources and populate Purview's data map.
+Purview exposes this metadata via Atlas APIs so that it can be consumed by external services or ISVs.
+Data Map also interacts with Fabric and gets its metadata populated internally, so that business users can search, find, and use these data products to build their insights.
 Currently, data consumers can look at all Fabric workspaces they have viewer access to.
-This is known as live view.
-On top of this manual scans can be executed on all fabric Items from purview , where item level metadata is picked and is available for use in purview.
-In the current state, you can have lineage on an item level too.
+This is known as [live view](/purview/live-view).
+On top of this, manual scans can be executed on all Fabric Items from Purview, where item level metadata is picked and made available for use in Purview.
+Currently you can have lineage on an item level.

 #### Data discovery in Purview

 Data consumers who work with your data should be able to search and find the relevant data.
 Purview helps here by providing concepts of domains.
-Business friendly terminology and groupings would make it more relevant and easier to search for data which teams are interested in based on terms which they are familiar with.
+Business-friendly terminology and groupings make it more relevant and easier to search for data which teams are interested in, based on terms which they are familiar with.
 This also blends well with the data mesh architectural pattern.
-You could define data products which represent a grouping of items which consumers would search for.
-Definition for what defines a domain / definition of data products and defining roles and responsibilities are deliverables of the enterprise / business architecture teams.
-Data catalog is the application layer within purview which helps teams to search for data.
+Data catalog is the application layer in Purview that helps teams search for data.

-NEEDS WORK: Architechs should define domains and also the define a clear persona mapping between business and techinal players to make roles and responsibilities clear.
+**Guidance**: Enterprise and business architecture teams should define domains and also the define a clear persona mapping between business and techinal players to make roles and responsibilities clear.

 #### Data Catalog in Purview

-Purview data catalog exposes the metadata captured from all sources feeding your data platform.
-With this customers can search for the data and items they are interested to work in without having to know which systems are holding your data.
-All metadata information of fabric items are available inside purview.
+Purview Data Catalog exposes the metadata captured from all sources feeding your data platform.
+With Data Catalog, customers can search for the data and items they are interested in working with without having to know which systems are holding your data.
+All metadata information of Fabric items is available inside Purview.

 ## Monitor, uncover, get insights, and act

 ### Monitoring hub

-DONE: Guidance: This capability should be exposed to developers / team members who can use it to monitor scheduled workloads ( like a data flow / pipeline refresh ) , a spark run , data warehouse query , Kusto Query and DA jobs.
+**Guidance**: This capability should be exposed to developers and team members for monitoring scheduled workloads (such as a data flow or pipeline refresh), a Spark run, a data warehouse query, etc.

 ### Capacity metrics

-DONE: Guidance: Be aware that;;Platform owners / platform administrator roles in your organization could utilize this tooling to monitor usage and consumption.
+**Guidance**: Platform owners and those with platform administrator roles should be aware of this feature and use it to monitor usage and consumption.
+FOr more information, see [What is the Microsoft Fabric Capacity Metrics app?](../enterprise/metrics-app.md).

 ### Purview hub

-Mine
 Microsoft Purview hub is a centralized page in Fabric that helps Fabric administrators and data owners manage and govern their Fabric data estate.
 For administrators and data owners, the hub offers reports that provide insights about their Fabric items, particularly with respect to sensitivity labeling and endorsement.
 The hub also serves as a gateway to more advanced Purview capabilities such as Information Protection, Data Loss Prevention, and Audit.
-For more information, see Microsoft Purview hub.
+For more information, see [Microsoft Purview hub](./use-microsoft-purview-hub.md).

-His
-Purview hub also acts as an entry point towards purview governance and compliance portals where compliance administrators could investigate audit logs, set MIP / DLP policies and act on compliance issues.

-Guidance:
+**Guidance**: Data stewards and owners should be made aware of the Fabric's Purview hub and what it provides in terms of getting insights about your organizations sentive and endoresed data.

 ### Admin monitoring

-Fabric governance and compliance is tightly integrated with Microsoft Purview Information Protection and Data Loss Prevention.
-In addition, your Fabric data estate is automatically attached to Purview and can be investigated with Purview capabilities such as Data catalog and Microsoft Purview Audit.

-This article briefly describes the basic building blocks of Fabric governance and compliance and provides links for more information.
-Fabric governance and compliance capabilities work together with capabilities of [Fabric security](../security/security-overview.md) and [Fabric administration](../admin/admin-overview.md) to keep your organization’s data secure.
+The Admin monitoring workspace provides admins with monitoring capabilities for their organization.
+Using the admin monitoring workspace resources, admins can perform security and governance tasks such as audits and usage checks.
+For more information, see [What is the admin monitoring workspace?](../admin/monitoring-workspace.md).

-Guidance: We recommend tenant administrators use this feature to have an overall view of the fabric platform.
+**Guidance**: We recommend tenant administrators use this feature to gain an overall view of the Fabric platform.
-Look at it to get an overall view.
-Data stewards.. how healthy is the platform (high level view, ) role that fits that profile.

 ## Related content